 - 1 in 5 students have been sexually harassed in a university setting.

-- 1 in 3 women aged 18-24 have experienced sexual harassment.
+- 1 in 2 women have experienced sexual harassment.

 - 1 in 3 young people using homelessness services have experienced domestic violence.

 - Indigenous women are 32 times more likely to be hospitalized due to family violence than non-indigenous women.